FionaW66/Lab12/lab-12.md

 ![](lab-12_files/figure-gfm/plotdistr-1.png)<!-- -->

-It seems to be pretty normally distributed, and centered around 7.43.
+It seems to be pretty normally distributed (or a little left skewed), and centered around 7.43.

 ``` r
 boot_df %>%